Dental Care

 What is the most common dental problem I see during my home visits?

 Other than excessive tartar and gingivitis, the most common dental condition I see is Feline Odontoclastic Resorptive Lesions (FORLs).
 Sometimes you will hear this referred to as "neck lesions" or odontoclastic resorptive lesions.
 Regardless of the terminology used, they describe the same condition - a pathological process that starts in the tooth root and results in destruction of the rest of the tooth's structure.
-Xrays are particularly necessary for cats with Feline Odontoclastic Resorptive Lesions.
+X-rays are particularly necessary for cats with Feline Odontoclastic Resorptive Lesions.

-The initial tooth root changes are only detectable using xrays.
-For this reason routine mouth checks during a checkup consultation will not detect very early lesions, but they will detect the condition once it has spread to the parts of the tooth above the gum line (the tooth "crown").
-This may appear as a pink spot or later on an area of red gum tissue growing over the tooth crown.
-If left long enough though, parts of the crown will actually erode away or entire teeth can be missing altogether.
-Have a look at the comparison photo (left) showing a cat with normal teeth and then a cat with teeth with FORLs at varying stages of the disease process.
 Even though 1 in 4 cats suffers from FORLs, it remains unclear why the lesions occur.
 We do know from humans with the same condition that it can be a painful process.
 Don't forget that cats are masters of hiding pain from us which usually means that these tooth lesions need to be treated by extracting the affected teeth sooner rather than later.
 Open tooth lesions like FORLs are also a route for bacteria normally resident in the mouth to access areas deep within and around the affected teeth.
 This can lead to tooth root infections (abscesses) and even septicaemia once the bacteria enter your cat's bloodstream.

-If done properly, veterinary dentistry under general anaesthesia is often a long and delicate procedure that requires particular attention to pain relief.
 The extent of dental disease can be very difficult to establish until the individual cat is under anaesthetic.
 In some cats it is necessary to stage dental extractions on two separate occasions.
 For all these reasons dentistry can be a potentially costly process.
 I often give a best/worst case scenario range when estimating dentistry fees to try and prepare owners as much as possible.